 The Chocolate Tasting Game

 Can you guess the chocolate bar just by tasting a sample?
-This is a game that every kid will love…because you get to eat chocolate!
-Buy 10 different chocolate bars and cut them into sample sized pieces.
+This is one of the best Sleepover games that every kid will love…because you get to eat chocolate!
+Buy 10 different chocolate bars and cut them into sample-sized pieces.
 Get the children to try each sample blindfolded, and guess which chocolate bar is which.
-Our sleep masks, which are complimentary with every SleepoversRus party booking, make perfect blindfolds, and we’ve also got a downloadable scorecard plus step-by-step instructions to help you run this game.
+Our sleep masks, which are complementary with every SleepoversRus party booking, make perfect blindfolds, and we’ve also got a downloadable scorecard plus step-by-step instructions to help you run this game.

 This game is great to run after dinner in lieu of dessert.
 Don’t forget to check for any allergies beforehand, and keep little chocolate fingers away from those beautiful beds!

 This isn’t just a game…it’s a whole category of games, and the possibilities are as endless as your imagination.
 The basic premise is children get 1 minute to do a challenge and earn themselves a score.
 Play several challenges and keep track of scores to find an overall Minute to Win It champion.
 For larger parties, divide the children into a red and a blue team, and have a few representatives from each team perform each challenge, then add up their overall team score.